-How To Lower LDL Cholesterol And Triglycerides Without Drugs
+How to Lower LDL Cholesterol and Triglycerides Without Drugs

-Lower Your LDL Cholesterol And Triglycerides
+Lower Your LDL Cholesterol and Triglycerides

-What Are LDL, HDL And Triglycerides?
+What Are LDL, HDL and Triglycerides?

-Actually there are two main types of LDL cholesterol too.
-There is the small dense LDL which is the one that does the damage; and there is also the large fluffy LDL which is fairly benign.
+Actually, there are two main types of LDL cholesterol too.
+There is the small dense LDL, which is the one that does the damage, and there is also the large fluffy LDL, which is fairly benign.
 So if you have a relatively low LDL level, and most of what you have is the large fluffy type, you will have a particularly low risk of heart disease.

 The orthodox treatment for raised LDL and triglycerides is to take cholesterol lowering drugs such as statins.
-And whilst these are effective at lowering levels of both, they can also have some very unpleasant side effects, which may include severe liver damage.
+And although these are effective at lowering levels of both, they can also have some very unpleasant side effects, which may include severe liver damage.

-So to lower your LDL cholesterol and triglycerides without drugs simply do the following…
+So to lower your LDL cholesterol and triglycerides without drugs, simply do the following:

-Eat A Sensible Diet
+Eat a Sensible Diet

-It's important to minimize your consumption of sugary foods and refined carbohydrates as these tend to be quickly converted into triglycerides for storage as fat on your body.
+It's important to minimize your consumption of sugary foods and refined carbohydrates, as these tend to be quickly converted into triglycerides for storage as fat on your body.

 You should also completely avoid trans fats, as these raise LDL levels, whilst lowering HDL.
 They also weaken cell membranes and cause damage to your body in other ways too.
-Many margarine's and most processed foods contain trans fats, and whenever you see the words ‘shortening’, ‘partially hydrogenated vegetable oil’ or ‘hydrogenated vegetable oil’, on a food label you know you are getting trans fats in that product.
+Many margarine's and most processed foods contain trans fats, and whenever you see the words "shortening", "partially hydrogenated vegetable oil" or "hydrogenated vegetable oil" on a food label, you know you are getting trans fats in that product.

-Oats are particularly beneficial for lowering cholesterol as they contain a soluble fiber called beta glucan which blocks the absorption of cholesterol in the intestines.
+Oats are particularly beneficial for lowering cholesterol, as they contain a soluble fiber called beta glucan, which blocks the absorption of cholesterol in the intestines.

-Exercise helps to lower LDL and triglycerides and it also raises HDL.
+Exercise helps to lower LDL and triglycerides, and it also raises HDL.